See

 (Kitagawa Village, Umaji Village, Yasuda Village)

-In the yuzu orchards, dainty white flowers bloom in early summer, and at the peak of summer the trees display brilliant green leaves and fruit.
-In Autumn, the fruit turn a dark yellow as they ripen, and the area is filled with its refereshing scent.
+In the yuzu orchards, dainty white flowers bloom in early summer, and at the peak of summer, the trees display brilliant green leaves and fruit.
+In Autumn, the fruits turn a dark yellow as they ripen, and the area is filled with its refreshing scent.

 • The Old Town of Nahari (Nahari Town)

-Nahari Town is the passageway to Awa Province, and flourished as the junction of the Tosa Tokai Road leading to Muroto and the Noneyama Road leading to None and Kannoura.
-The town produced many enterpreneurs and the structures that capture the traditional culture of the town can still be seen today.
+Nahari Town is the passageway to Awa Province and flourished as the junction of the Tosa Tokai Road leading to Muroto and the Noneyama Road leading to None and Kannoura.
+The town produced many entrepreneurs and the structures that capture the traditional culture of the town can still be seen today.

 • The Original Home of Nakaoka Shintaro and Museum